T-two-K/fish-firm-service/README.md

    3.2.
 In the quotes (after "DefaultConnection":) write the following string: "Server=localhost;database=yourdbname;pwd=yourpassword;uid=root;port=3306;" (don't forget to enter your data).
    3.3.
 If you have another database, than enter connection string for your provider (you can find it in the internet).
    3.4.
 And then save file.
-4. Now we now we need to perform migrations:
+4. Now we need to perform migrations:
    4.1.
 Open project in powershell or Visual Studio.
    4.2.
 Complete the following commands:
    ```bash